Sharmeena Begum: Background

-Begum was born to Shahnaz Begum and Mohammad Uddin, who are of Bangladeshi origin.
+Begum was born in London to Shahnaz Begum and Mohammad Uddin, who are of Bangladeshi origin.
 She was raised by her mother until her father joined them in the UK in 2007.
 Begum's mother died of cancer in January 2014.
 Her father remarried in September 2014, and Begum left for Syria in December of that year.
 Begum's father said that her behaviour had changed; she stopped listening to Western music and began going to her room to pray, but he assumed that she was grieving about her mother's death.
 At the time of her father's remarriage, she lived with her grandmother.

 Members of Begum's family were certain that she was targeted for recruitment by a group known as the Sisters Forum within the Islamic Forum of Europe, which met at an east London mosque.
 Women from the group that recruited her have been described as "brainwashing" her, telling her that she would meet her recently deceased mother in paradise if she died a martyr, and reportedly brought her to the airport for her departure.

-Sharmeena Begum was friends with Amira Abase, Shamima Begum (unrelated) and Kadiza Sultana, who left for Syria few months later.
+Sharmeena Begum was friends with Amira Abase, Shamima Begum (unrelated), and Kadiza Sultana, who left for Syria a few months later.
 All four attended Bethnal Green Academy.